aidmxx/projects/README.md

 ## Java language
 ### INFO1113 Object-Oriented Programming
+#### WizardTower
+This project could be found in directory ([java/INFO1113/WizardTower](java/INFO1113/WizardTower)).
+This project aims to create a Java language based Wizard Tower game.
+The player is able to place and update tower on the map to prevent enemies from reaching the wizard's tower.
+And the specific task description could be found in [here](java/INFO1113/WizardTower/INFO1113_Assignment_2023_S2.pdf).
+However, the project has only be built up to the enemy movement to find the direct road automatically and failed to build the structure of towers.

 ### SOFT2201 Software construction and design 1
 ## C language
 ### COMP2017 Systems Programming